cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 2. Make it trivial to locally run and debug a package’s gating tests.
 3. Run gating tests for *every* upstream change (i.e. pull request), using *the exact same* environment, test metadata, and configuration.

-I'm happy to say that, after a lot of work, all these now exist!
+I'm happy to say that, after a lot of work from several differet teams, all these now exist!

 ## Flexible Medadata Format

 [FMF](https://tmt.readthedocs.io/en/latest/spec.html) (Flexible Metadata Format) is the successor of the Ansible-based Standard Test Interface.
 It is declarative YAML and completely distribution/project agnostic.
 The "flexible" in FMF is rich, so that (by design) it does not limit what tests can do or where to they run.
 Despite its complexity, most settings have good defaults, so you don’t need to know about every detail.

 We first added FMF to Cockpit's [starter kit](https://github.com/cockpit-project/starter-kit/commit/09823650e222da0).
-As a reference, the central file is `[test/browser/main.fmf](https://github.com/cockpit-project/starter-kit/blob/master/test/browser/main.fmf)`.
+As a reference, the central file is [`test/browser/main.fmf`](https://github.com/cockpit-project/starter-kit/blob/master/test/browser/main.fmf).
 This lists the test dependencies, the entry script, and a timeout:

 ```yaml
 summary: